“As long as I drank out of stemware, I was sure it was not possible for me to be an alcoholic.”

 There’s also some plain good writing.
 Example: “his head was so close to the pages of the book that I thought he was going to snort them,” and “Pandi lived in a swayback trailer that had a porch growing out of its side like a tumour.”

 In that back-cover blurb, Richard Van Camp also calls this “the first novel set in Yellowknife that I find believable.”
-There is something of Van Camp in this novel: his willingness to go hard places, an insistence on investigating both the good and bad in people.
+There is something of Van Camp in this novel: his willingness to go to hard places, an insistence on investigating both the good and bad in people.
 And there’s something great about reading scenes set in and around the Gold Range, pilot’s monument, the Yellowknife River and Prosperous Lake.

 For all the people who head north to run away from problems, it’s amazing that we don’t have more stories like this.
 But at least we have one, and it’s warm, funny and highly enjoyable reading.